Caroselli, Beachler & Coleman, L.L.C.

 Helping Victims of Broken Bone Injuries

-As we talked about earlier, our attorneys are well-versed in personal injury and related areas of the law, and we can help you pursue all avenues of compensation for your fracture/broken bone injury.
-This may include:
+That’s why having legal counsel focused on personal injury and related areas of law is so valuable.
+Our attorneys are well-versed in personal injury and related areas of the law, and we can help you pursue all avenues of compensation for your fracture/broken bone injury.
+This comprehensive approach ensures that we examine every potential source of recovery.

 Workers’ Compensation Claim

-If your broken bone injury happened in the workplace, then your first recourse is usually to file a workers’ compensation claim.
-Workers’ comp is a no-fault system, meaning you should be able to recover benefits regardless of how your injury occurred (with a few exceptions).
-Recovering the benefits that you are entitled to is not always easy, however, and our attorneys can help ensure that your claim is processed smoothly.
+If your broken bone injury happened while you were performing your job duties in the workplace, then your first recourse is usually to file a workers’ compensation claim.
+Workers’ comp is designed as a no-fault system, which means you should be able to recover benefits regardless of who was technically at fault for your injury (with a few statutory exceptions).

-If you qualify for workers’ comp benefits, you should receive coverage for reasonable and necessary medical expenses, a portion of your lost wages, rehabilitation costs, and a few other reimbursements.
-Unfortunately, this program does not provide compensation for intangible losses such as pain-and-suffering.
-That said, some workplace injuries are caused by parties other than the employer, in which case you may be able to sue the responsible party directly and recover these costs.
+If you qualify for workers’ comp benefits, you should receive coverage for reasonable and necessary medical expenses, a portion of your lost wages (referred to as disability payments), rehabilitation costs, and a few other reimbursements.

 Personal Injury Claim